 Will COVID-19 lab results be available for delivery to my practice?- Yes, starting on 03/25/2020 any practice that currently has a patient roster subscription established for receipt of hospital admit/discharge alerts will also receive an alert if any patient on their subscription list has a COVID-19 test (positive or negative result).
 These alerts will only be delivered via the Direct message method.
 If your practice receives a batch file of alerts, these alerts will not be included in the file.

 Will I only receive COVID-19 test alerts if my patient has signed the HEALTHeLINK consent form?
 Patient consent is NOT required for receipt of COVID-19 testing alerts.
-Only patients who have selected “No, Never” as their consent status will not have alerts flow.
+Only patients who have selected “No, Except in an Emergency” or “No, Never” as their consent status will not have alerts flow.

 Can my practice receive these alerts if I am not currently receiving alerts?
 HEALTHeLINK will need to work with your practice to establish the Alert Notification service.
 This process can be initiated by contacting your Account Manager or emailing firstname.lastname@example.org.

 Verbal Consent for Telemedicine

 As part of the response to COVID-19, NYS has declared a public health emergency.
 This declaration includes the expansion of availability of telehealth services for patients.
 Expanded telehealth may relieve the burden placed on providers due to the increased demand for health care while reducing the risk of disease transmission.

 To help facilitate and support this approach, NYS DOH is allowing informed, verbal consent for telehealth visits in lieu of the current SHIN-NY written consent requirements per 10 NYCRR Part 300.
 This waiver is consistent with the Governor’s State of Emergency declaration and public health authority in situations of public health emergencies.